xfrenette/hotelcaisse-server/docs/api.md

     parameters, invalid register state, ...
 * `server:error`: generic server error

-`businessVersion` attribute
+`dataVersion` attribute
 ---

 Business data can be modified from different sources (another device, from the admin, ...).
-To inform devices of new data while still limiting sending uselessly the whole business data at each request, the server maintains a "version" of the business data.
-Any modification to the business data bumps the version, be it from a device, from the admin, from another device, ...
-When the device makes a request, it also sends the last `businessVersion` it received in its JSON request.
-The server will check if the business data was updated from another source than the device (it checks if the `businessVersion` changed).
-If so, the updated business data (only the part that changed) will be sent alongside the response's `data` in a `upToDateBusinessData` attribute.
-If no change occurred, this attribute will not be present.
-Note that a modification resulting from the device's request will bump the `businessVersion`, but the modified data will not be in the response, if it is the only change that happened, since the device already knows about it.
+To inform devices of new data while still limiting sending uselessly the whole data at each request, the server maintains a "version" of the data.
+Any modification to the business data (including the device's register) bumps the version, be it from a device, from the admin, from another device, ...
+When the device makes a request, it also sends the last `dataVersion` it received in its JSON request.
+The server will check if the data was updated since the last sent version number.
+If so, the updated data will be sent alongside the response's `data`.
+If it is a Business data change (can be partial), it will in `business` attribute.
+If it is the device's register, it will be in `deviceRegister`.
+If no change occurred, those attributes will not be present.
+Note that a modification resulting from the device's request will bump the `dataVersion`, but the modified data will not be in the response, if it is the only change that happened, since the device already knows about it.
 That way

 `business` attribute
 ---

 Only in the response, contains a full or partial Business instance containing the latest Business data.
-If partial, contains only the modified attributes (when compared with the attributes referenced by the `businessVersion` attribute in the request).
+If partial, contains only the modified attributes (when compared with the attributes referenced by the `dataVersion` attribute in the request).
 The object has the following attributes:

 * `rooms` (array) List of currently available rooms